Kristoffer0202/itu-sdse-project/README.md

 │                         generated with `pip freeze > requirements.txt`
 │
 │
-└── Module             <- Source code for use in this project.
+├── Module             <- Source code for use in this project.
+│    │
+│    ├── __init__.py                             <- Makes Module a Python module
+│    │
+│    ├── 0.0_read_data.py                        <- Pulls dvc data and filters range by date
+│    │
+│    ├── 0.1_data_preprocessing.py               <- Preprocessing of data and generates gold data file
+│    │
+│    ├── 0.3_generate_train_test_data.py         <- Splits processed data into train and test
+│    │
+│    ├── 1.0_TrainXGBoost.py                     <- Trains and tests XGBoost model
+│    │
+│    ├── 1.1_TrainSKLearnLR.py                   <- Trains and tests Logistic Regression model
+│    │
+│    ├── 2.0_SelectBestModelAndRegister.py       <- Selects and registers the best performning model
+│    │
+│    ├── 3.0_Deploy.py                           <- Deploys model (Not necessary, but used since it was in main.ipynb)
+│    │
+│    │
+│    ├── config.py                               <- Script containing file and path references
+│    │
+│    └── util.py                                 <- Utility helper functions used by scripts
 │
-    ├── __init__.py                             <- Makes Module a Python module
 │
-    ├── 0.0_read_data.py                        <- Pulls dvc data and filters range by date │
-    ├── 0.1_data_preprocessing.py               <- Preprocessing of data and generates gold data file │
-    ├── 0.3_generate_train_test_data.py         <- Splits processed data into train and test │
-    ├── 1.0_TrainXGBoost.py                     <- Trains and tests XGBoost model
+├── go.mod
 │
-    ├── 1.1_TrainSKLearnLR.py                   <- Trains and tests Logistic Regression model
+├── go.sum
 │
-    ├── 2.0_SelectBestModelAndRegister.py       <- Selects and registers the best performning model │
-    ├── 3.0_Deploy.py                           <- Deploys model (Not necessary, but used since it was in main.ipynb) │
+├── pipeline.go
 │
-    ├── config.py                               <- Script containing file and path references
+├──
 │
-    └── util.py                                 <- Utility helper functions used by scripts
+├──
+└──

 ```

 --------